ZheFrench/GalaxyInstall/README.md

 >        # See http://dev.list.galaxyproject.org/ProFTPD-integration-with-Galaxy-td4660295.html
 >        SQLPasswordUserSalt             sql:/GetUserSalt

 >        # Define a custom query for lookup that returns a passwd-like entry.
-Replace 512s with the UID and GID of the user running the Galaxy server
+>        # The file created use the uid in the sql request
+>        # But uid is reattributed because it's below SQLMinUserUID set by default to 999
+>        # The user launching galaxyis galaxy_user uid 516 so we se SQLMinUSERUID to 500 , this way it won't be modified

+>        SQLMinUserUID 500
 >        SQLUserInfo                     custom:/LookupGalaxyUser
->        SQLNamedQuery                   LookupGalaxyUser SELECT "email, (CASE WHEN substring(password from 1 for 6) = 'PBKDF2' THEN substring(password from 38 for 69) ELSE password END) AS password2,4294967294,4294967294,'/Users/galaxy_dev_user/galaxy/datab$
+>        SQLNamedQuery                   LookupGalaxyUser SELECT "email, (CASE WHEN substring(password from 1 for 6) = 'PBKDF2' THEN substring(password from 38 for 69) ELSE password END) AS password2,516,20,'/Users/galaxy_dev_user/galaxy/datab$

 >        # Define custom query to fetch the password salt
 >        SQLNamedQuery                   GetUserSalt SELECT "(CASE WHEN SUBSTRING (password from 1 for 6) = 'PBKDF2' THEN SUBSTRING (password from 21 for 16) END) AS salt FROM galaxy_user WHERE email='%U'"